aws/eks-anywhere/docs/content/en/docs/overview/_index.md

 To create a cluster, you need to create a specification file that includes all of your vSphere details and information about your EKS cluster.
 Running the `eksctl anywhere create cluster` command from your admin machine creates the workload cluster in vSphere.
 It does this by first creating a temporary bootstrap cluster to direct the workload cluster creation.
-Once the workload cluster is created, the cluster management resources are moved to your workload cluster and the local bootstrap cluster is deleted.
+Once the workload cluster is created, the cluster management resources are moved to your workload cluster, and the local bootstrap cluster is deleted.

 Once your workload cluster is created, a KUBECONFIG file is stored on your admin machine with RBAC admin permissions for the workload cluster.
 You’ll be able to use that file with `kubectl` to set up and deploy workloads.